-6.7 SUMMARY OF CHAPTER
+6.3 SUMMARY OF CHAPTER 6.3 SUMMARY OF CHAPTER

 In this chapter, the result of the findings discussed along the main research question MRQ in alignment with the sub-research questions SRQs shows that the pre-service teachers are technologically good in the usage of simple technological devices.
 From the results, the pre-service teachers' knowledge level of micro-teaching shows that they were well-informed in some micro-teaching skills which were adequately applied in the video presentations.
 However, the participants are weak in some teaching skills, which need improvement.
-In the next chapter, the researcher discuss the summary conclusion and recommendations of the study.
+In the next chapter, the researcher discusses the summary conclusion and recommendations of the study.
 The research reappraisal, the overview of each chapter, implications and limitations of the study were also discussed.

-CHAPTER SEVEN
+CHAPTER SEVEN: